-Due to its consistency and flavor, it can be used as a seafood substitute in recipes.
+Cooking: Due to its consistency and flavor, Lion's Mane can be used as a seafood substitute in recipes.
 We like to slice it into rounds and pan-fry it in olive oil or butter, or try ripping it up and making 'Lion's Mane Cakes' by following a crab cake recipe with the Lion's Mane subbing in for the crab meat!

-2) Mushrooms need proper humidity and ventilation to survive.
-Place your sliced bag in the most humid part of your home and outside of direct sunlight.
-We suggest putting your bag on a kitchen counter somewhat close to a sink.
-If your home is really dry you may want to make a humidity tent to place over your bag.
-Simply take a trash bag or other loosely fitting plastic bag, put PLENTY of 1/2 inch holes in it (THIS IS IMPORTANT mushrooms exhale CO2 and inhale Oxygen.
+Simply take a trash bag or other loosely fitting plastic bag and put PLENTY of 1/2 inch holes in it (THIS IS IMPORTANT: Mushrooms exhale CO2 and inhale oxygen.
 They will suffocate themselves if there isn’t adequate airflow!
-Lion's Mane that look stringy or strange are usually growing that way because they need more air or humidity!)
-Spray the outside of your block near the slice at least once per day.
+Lion's Mane that look stringy or strange are usually growing that way because they need more air!).
+Spray the slice at least once per day with the included spray bottle.
 If you choose to use a humidity tent make sure to spray the inside of the tent once per day to maintain humidity.